ChanLiang/PEARL/README.md

 ## Citation

-If you find our work useful, please consider citing our paper:
+If you find our work useful, please cite our paper:

 ```bibtex
 @inproceedings{chen2025pearl,